ckeditor/ckeditor4/tests/plugins/copyformatting/manual/undointegration.md

 ## Test both editors
 1. Add some content to editor (e.g. new line), to "activate" undo step.
 2. Start to click around editor to change selection inside editor (20-25 times).
-Selection have to differ between adjacent steps.
+Selection **have to differ** between adjacent steps.

 ### Expected:
 Undo UI button is active.
-Current snapshot index does equals 1 and doesn't change with selection change.
 ### Unexpected:
 Undo UI became disabled.